-A. The current rates and eligibility requirements (exam) for bifungual pay are specified in Agency Personnel Policy 208.
+- A. The current rates and eligibility requirements (exam) for bilingual pay are specified in Agency Personnel Policy 205. - B. Bargaining unit employees shall not be responsible for the costs for Bilingual testing and/or scoring.
+The agency shall be responsible for all costs.